A453 Widening (M1 Junction 24 to A52 Nottingham)

 On the A453

-Throughout the Spring construction works will continue throughout the rural area, including road works and bridge deck work with beam placing being carried out during overnight carriageway closures.
+Construction works will continue during the Autumn throughout the rural area, including roadworks and bridge deck work with beam placing being carried out during overnight carriageway closures.

-Thrumpton accommodation overbridge remains closed until the bridge extension works have been completed in mid/late 2014.
+Thrumpton accommodation overbridge remains closed until the bridge extension works have been completed in late 2014.

 In Clifton construction works have now opened up in all areas.